top of page

 Paradise Spring Annual Meeting

-About 40 people attended The Paradise Spring Board Annual Soup Supper Feb.
-26th at the Wabash County Museum.
-Following the meal and the recap of the 2024 events at Paradise Spring, Jim Needler, a member of Davis' Rangers gave an update on the Mississinewa 1812 new site between Marion and Gas City.
-(Their event is Oct.
-3-5!) and Plan to join US Feb.
+The Paradise Spring Board Annual Soup Supper will be Feb.
+25th, 2026 at the Wabash County Museum.
+Following the meal and the recap of the 2025 events at Paradise Spring, Alec Guenin, archivist and Wabash County Historian at the Museum will talk to us about early education in Wabash County.
+Musical entertainment will be provided by Lorynn Hunt.
+Both Alec and Lorynn are some of our "younger" Paradise Spring Board members and we truly appreciate them!
+Plan to join us Feb.
 25, 2026!
 RSVP to Deanna at (260)571-2879; no charge - donations welcome for Cabin Maintenance at Paradise Spring!

 Jim Needler 1812.jpg